mycah4/ADDC-Homelab/networking/README.md

-The transcript supports the domain creation, administrative OU, dedicated administrator, and Domain Admins configuration.:contentReference[oaicite:0]{index=0}
+The transcript supports the domain creation, administrative OU, dedicated administrator, and Domain Admins configuration.

 ---